 3.16 A Ward Member, who is also a Member of the determining Committee, may address the Committee in accordance the Public Speaking Procedure set out above but, where they do so, they cannot take part in the debate or vote on the application they have referred.
 They may address the Committee on their referral in accordance with the above procedures provided they do not have a disclosable pecuniary interest in the matter.
-Where the Member has a disclosable pecuniary interest, the Member may only participate in any discussion of or vote on any matter in which they have a disclosable pecuniary interest if they have been granted a dispensation for this purpose.
+Where the Member has a disclosable pecuniary interest, other registrable or non-registrable interest, the Member may only participate in any discussion of or vote on any matter in which they have a disclosable pecuniary, other registrable or non-registrable interest if they have been granted a dispensation for this purpose.